How it's done in the Art Studio

 After I’ve painted each design, I create a digital image of it.
 Then I make my own digital prints which are then applied to a plaque or board created right here in our shop.
 The board is painted in a color that matches, we have a selection for your decor, and the artwork is applied with a commercial grade adhesive.
 Some have an acrylic sealer but many people prefer it without the sealer.
 It’s a bit more rustic that way.
 I antique the edges of the board to give it a finished look.
 Each piece that hangs has metal hooks on the back, screwed in.

 All of my designs that are painted on wood, are “one of a kind” and hand painted originals.
 Lettering is all done by hand as well.
 No stickers!
 Many are painted on a piece of wood with the “live edge” and also have burned fractals with resin inlay.
 All are sealed with acrylics.
 Some variations include a sparkly finish like the snowy images or the northern lights.

-Please take a look at some of the studio images below to see more of how it's done!
+Please click on some of the studio images below to see more of how it’s done!